-Analysis | Parsing Trump’s ‘there won’t be a transfer’ of power comments
+Analysis | Parsing Trump’s ‘there won’t be a transfer’ comments

 It’s a sharply atypical response for a president, certainly.
 George W. Bush or Barack Obama, for example, would probably have said something like, while I’m confident I’ll win, of course I will cede my position should that be what voters want.
 But they weren’t asked similar questions, to my knowledge, because they didn’t need to articulate those obvious answers.

 Given his rhetoric in 2016, this was not an atypical response for Trump.
-To some extent he likes to accentuate this tension, to see cable-news pundits gasp and to watch reporters scribble in their notepads.
+To some extent he likes to accentuate this tension, to see cable news pundits gasp and to watch reporters scribble in their notepads.
 And, of course, he is heavily invested in suggesting that there might be some reason not to accept the results, a position that will allow him, if needed, to rail against the counting of mail-in ballots after Election Day, ballots that will almost certainly favor his opponent.

 He transitioned to again bashing those mail-in ballots, as he has so often before.

-“You know that,” Trump continued.
-“I’ve been complaining very strongly about the ballots and the ballots are a disaster and —”
+“You know that.”
+Trump continued “I’ve been complaining very strongly about the ballots, and the ballots are a disaster and—”

 “I understand that,” the reporter interjected, “but people are rioting.
 Do you commit to making sure that there’s a peaceful transferal of power?”

-“We want to have —” Trump continued, before changing direction.
-“Get rid of the ballots and you’ll have a very trans — we’ll have a very peaceful —”
+“We want to have—” Trump continued, before changing direction.
+“Get rid of the ballots and you’ll have a very trans — we’ll have a very peaceful—”

-We’ll awkwardly interject here to illustrate how Trump’s thought process was likely playing out.
+We’ll awkwardly interject here to illustrate how Trump’s thought process was probably playing out.
 His argument, which he seems perhaps to actually believe, is that mail-in ballots are subject to massive fraud, which is not at all demonstrably true.
 Since those ballots will be counted after Election Day, he views them (or, at least, hopes America views them) as suspect.
 While counting the ballots is obviously necessary to determine the will of voters, Trump argues that the inclusion of those ballots is itself an act that introduces instability and uncertainty, a factor that will erode public confidence in the count.
 Again, this is only because he incorrectly claims that these ballots are subject to rampant fraud, but that’s his position.

-So: get rid of those ballots, and everything’s copacetic.
+So: Get rid of those ballots, and everything’s copacetic.

 “There won’t be a transfer, frankly,” he continued.
 “There’ll be a continuation.”

-Then back to his main point: bashing mail-in votes.
+Then back to his main point — bashing mail-in votes.

 “The ballots are out of control,” he said.
 “You know it.
 And you know who knows it better than anybody else?
 The Democrats know it better than anybody else.”